LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

-# NEWS  GIMP 2.10 and GIMP 3 plugins can co-exist again.
+# NEWS

-GIMP's lead dev Jehan solved a crash on GIMP's side which means GEGL Effects continual no longer crashes on close in GIMP 3.
-The Gimp 3 bunker repo has been removed, it isn't needed anymore.

-The latest version of GEGL Effects is October 13 2024 Stable which is based on the July 22 2023 checkpoint.
-No new features were added but text clipping is gone since March 2024 and GEGL Effects now works on "layer groups" in Gimp 2.99.19 as of October 13 2024.
+GIMP 3 is released and GEGL Effects is working better then ever on both 3.0 and 2.10.
+The latest version of GEGL Effects is March 8 2025 Stable which is based on the July 22 2023 checkpoint.
+No new features were added but text clipping is gone since March 2024 and GEGL Effects now works on "layer groups" as of October 13 2024 in GIMP 3.

 ## Downloadable binaries for Windows and Linux is here
 https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/releases/